Defragmentation Increases Productivity, Driver Life

 the Defragmentation Solution

-The defragmentation process with this Defraggler will extend hard drive life and provide you with hard drive health at-a-glance.
+The defragmentation process with this tool will extend hard drive life and provide you with hard drive health at-a-glance.
 This allows you to replace an aging drive before it fails.
 But the effect that defragmentation has on your hard drives is to extend the need for replacement as long as possible.
 Extending the life of endpoint hard drives means that you can start the day faster.
 And with your endpoints working faster, so do you!
 And for your home?
-Check out the Defraggler Home Version as well.
+Check out the Defraggler!
+Download for free!
+And check out the home version as well.